jordles/notes/CS/Workflow.md

     - Actors: The users that interact with a system.
 An actor can be a person, an organization, or an outside system that interacts with your application or system.
 They must be external objects that produce or consume data.
     - System: A specific sequence of actions and interactions between actors and the system.
 A system may also be referred to as a scenario.
     - Goals: The end result of most use cases.
 A successful diagram should describe the activities and variants used to reach the goal.
+    - Extends: (optional)Specifies that a use case extends the same behavior from another use case based on a condition.
+To model optional or conditional behavior that may extend a base use case at runtime only under certain conditions.
+The arrow points to the parent, showing the child use case is extended from the parent.
+The extend relationship is used to include optional behavior from an extending use case in an extended use case. (extending -> base)`ex: Apply Discount -extends-> Place Order means that the discount is optional logic, the order will still automatically be placed regardless.`
+    - Includes: (mandatory) Specifies that a use case includes/requires the same behavior from another use case.
+To extract common behavior that is shared across multiple use cases.
+The arrow points to the child, showing the parent use case requires the child use case. (base -> included)`ex: Place Order -includes-> Calculate Total means that place an order will always calculate the total cost of the order.`
     </details>
   - <details>
     <summary>example</summary>